 Every college has its own admissions requirements and application deadlines.
 Find out what a school requires by visiting its website or contacting the admissions office.
+If the school requires an application fee, talk to your high school counselor about options to get the fee waived.

 Consider applying to more than one college so you have options when you are ready to make a final decision.